arsienymir-commits/asd/permissionguide.md

 ## Special Rule (Rbac)

-- **Kung may `procurementpending/update-status-form`** ang role, automatic na pwedeng i-access (walang hiwalay na permission) ang:
+If a role has **`procurementpending/update-status-form`**, the following are allowed automatically (no separate permission needed):

 - `procurementpending/sign-pdf-form`
 - `procurementpending/sign-pdf-preview`
 - `procurementpending/sign-pdf`
 - `procurementpending/sign-pdf-match-image`, `sign-pdf-preview-position`, `sign-pdf-matches`
 - `procurementpending/download-rfq`
 - `procurementpending/download-award`
 - `procurementpending/download-attachment`

 ---

 ## Quick Example: PDF Sign

-**Para makapag-sign ng PDF**, kailangan mo ng permission na:
+To **sign a PDF**, you need one of these permissions:

 - **`procurementpending/sign-pdf-form`**

-O kung may **Update Status** permission ka na:
+or, if the role already has Update Status access:

 - **`procurementpending/update-status-form`**

-— enough na iyon; pwede ka nang mag-open ng PDF Signer at mag-submit ng signature.
+That is enough to open the PDF Signer and submit a signature.

 ---

-*Format ng permission: `segment1/segment2` ng URL (lowercase).
-Hal.
-URL `procurementpending/sign-pdf-form/5` → permission `procurementpending/sign-pdf-form`.*
+*Permission format: `segment1/segment2` of the URL (lowercase).
+E.g. URL `procurementpending/sign-pdf-form/5` → permission `procurementpending/sign-pdf-form`.*